Moe202/CS175-Group-8/docs/status.md

 **Random Action:** Epsilon is the possibility of taking a random action instead of the best one.<br>
 **Immediate Reward Valuer:** r is the immediate reward value<br>
 **Max Q Value:** The action has the highest utility value in next state will become the new Q value of that states<br>
+**Note:** Notice how each action costs 1 by default.
+We decided to creat an action_cost array to add additional cost to specific actions.
+A 'jump' has an additional cost of 9 on top of the default cost of 1 whereas a 'move' has no added cost.

 ### The 3 Levels
 <img src="images/grid.jpeg" title="grid" width="1100" height="434" />